aryanT-aficionado/aryanT-aficionado/README.md

 ## 💼 Research Papers
 - **"Thyroid Disease Detection using ML Model"** – Investigated multiple machine learning algorithms for efficient and accurate thyroid disease classification.

-## 💞️ I’m Looking to Collaborate On
+## 💞️ I’m Looking to Work and Collaborate On
 - **Data Analytics and Data Science Projects**: I’m seeking opportunities to work on data-driven projects where I can apply my expertise in data analysis, machine learning, and computational science.
 I'm especially interested in roles involving data modeling, predictive analytics, and solving complex real-world problems with innovative data solutions.
 - **Research in Data Science**: Projects related to deep learning, medical imaging, or precision agriculture where my research background can contribute to impactful solutions.